John Buck |

 Congratulation on the win Ron!
 In the 2nd place slot was Mitch Gardner with 5 good fish weighing 9.10 lbs.
 Pistol Pete Potter was third with a limit weighing 7.90 lbs.

-I managed to squeak into 4th place with a limit weighing 7.45 lbs.
+managed to squeak into 4th place with a limit weighing 7.45 lbs.

-Almost all of the fish were caught near or in the grass.
-Ron caught his fish in McReynold's but most of the others caught their fish in the southern end of the delta.
+his fish in McReynold's but most of the others caught their fish in the southern end of the delta.
 Spinner baits and plastic worms were the main baits of choice.

 Spinner bait colors white and white/chartreuse.
 Green pumpkin and june bug were the main worm colors that produced.
 If we don't get another hard cold spell and no heavy rains the fishing should be good in the delta for several more weeks.